Klosmi/html-basics/CSS-Selectors.md

 &nbsp;

 - [**::first-letter**](https://developer.mozilla.org/en-US/docs/Web/CSS/::first-letter) : we can select the first letter of some selection.
-~ applies styles to the first letter of the first line of a block-level element, but only when not preceded by other content (such as images or inline tables).
+Pseudo-Elements applies styles to the first letter of the first line of a block-level element, but only when not preceded by other content (such as images or inline tables).
   - you can select the first letter of every paragraph, every span, etc.

    - eg.: select the first letter of **every** `h2`  and change it to red.